-Matt joins the USGLC after working in various communications roles, including as a Press Intern for the Office of Senator Kirsten Gillibrand.
+Matt joins the USGLC after working in various communications roles on and off Capitol Hill, including as a Press Intern for the Office of Senator Kirsten Gillibrand.
 While studying multilateral institutions in Brussels, Belgium, Matt researched Russian influence in the European energy market as an intern with the European nuclear energy industry.
-A native of Frederick, Maryland, Matt recently received his bachelor’s degree in Political Science and Interdisciplinary Studies with a focus in Communications from American University in Washington, DC.
+A native of Frederick, Maryland, Matt received his bachelor’s degree in political science and interdisciplinary studies with a focus in communications from American University in Washington, DC.

 One in ten Central Americans live without electricity, hindering productivity, education, and economic growth.
 To tackle this problem, Tetra Tech partnered with the U.S. Agency for International Development (USAID) and the governments of Guatemala, Honduras, and El Salvador through the Regional Clean Energy Initiative (RCEI), which has helped to develop the region’s energy markets and reduce energy costs.

 Deep in the border brushlands shared by Malawi and Zambia, yet another ivory poacher is in handcuffs.
 A team of park rangers has been tracking this particular poaching syndicate for weeks.
 His crime?
 Slaughtering a 40-year-old bull elephant to sell its ivory for tens of thousands of dollars on the black market.

 Today marks the tenth Annual Letter from the Bill & Melinda Gates Foundation, a landmark anniversary for such an influential voice in the development community.
 And this year’s Letter takes a slightly different tact, with Bill and Melinda Gates answering the “10 Tough Questions” they are most often asked about their work and their foundation.
 To commemorate a decade of notes, here are three top takeaways on global aid.